 - Cool Sword: The players help her recover two holy swords, known as the Blades of the Anointed, to permanently kill Whitemane.
 Being soaked in Whitemane's blood, they change shape into the dark runeblades that she continues to wield.

 - The Creon: In Battle for Azeroth, she serves as the Fordaken's interim leader after Sylvanas betrays the Horde, but is willing to step down once a true leader is found.
-She herself offers Calia Menethil the position.
+She herself is implied to be training Calia Menethil for the position.

 - Dark Is Not Evil: She utilizes shadow magic and is clad in dark clothes, but for the most part she's out to punish necromancers and zealots.